Declaring War On Riders Who Cause Trail Closures…

 Permission To Stay On Trail

 These disrespecters just don’t get it.
 They don’t care that snowmobile trails cross someone else’s land.
 These riders disregard all the effort and cost invested by clubs and volunteers on the trail.
-They ignore the fact that the trail exists only on the understanding that snowmobilers will stick to riding within that designated corridor.
+They ignore the fact that the trail exists only on the understanding with landowners that snowmobilers will stick to riding within that designated corridor.

 This specified land use is not permission to ride willy-nilly over private property wherever and whenever you want.
 That’s called trespass.
 And when it happens, small wonder that all too often the outcome is permanent trail closure.